-Why Choose Us For Fairfax Premises Liability Claims?
+Why Choose Us For Northern Virginia Premises Liability Claims?

-- We have successfully brought claims and lawsuits on our clients’ behalves for over 40 years in Virginia, Maryland and Washington D.C.
+- We have successfully brought claims and lawsuits on our clients’ behalves for over 40 years in Northern Virginia, Maryland, and Washington D.C.

 - We have obtained over $1 billion for our clients over the years, often through financial settlements, but also taking cases to trial when necessary.

 - We have helped hundreds of clients in Virginia and have a deep understanding of our state’s premises liability laws.

 - We do not charge attorney’s fees for our work on premises liability claims in Northern Virginia unless we succeed in obtaining the client’s financial compensation.

 Premises liability is a legal doctrine that holds premises owners and controllers responsible for the maintenance, upkeep, and safety of their properties.
 Under this doctrine, landowners owe different legal duties of care to visitors depending on the person’s reason for entering the property.
 If an owner fails to fulfill these duties, he or she could be liable for related accidents and injuries.
 To prove a property owner’s liability for dangerous premises, the victim or his or her lawyer will need to establish the duty or duties of care the defendant owed the plaintiff at the time.

 - Duty to inspect the property.
 Property owners may have a responsibility to regularly inspect their premises for new, unknown or concealed hazards, especially before welcoming guests onto the property.

 - Duty to repair discovered defects.
 If a property owner discovers any new defects, he or she has a responsibility to make repairs in a timely manner.
 Landowners have a legal duty to act as reasonable and prudent people would in the same situation.